reformedbrush/TechSHACK_source_code/README.md

 # computer _emporium_sourcceCode

-Tech Shack - Online E-commerce Store
+Tech Shack - E-Commerce Website

+Description

-Tech Shack is an online platform dedicated to selling high-quality computers, gaming PCs, hardware components, and accessories.
-It provides users with an intuitive shopping experience, offering a wide selection of products from trusted brands, all available for secure purchase through a user-friendly interface.
+Tech Shack is an online e-commerce platform designed for selling computers, gaming PCs, hardware parts, and related products.
+This project provides a seamless experience for users to browse products, place orders, and resolve customer complaints.

+It is a college project created as part of the course requirements, showcasing skills in web development, PHP, MySQL, and frontend technologies like HTML, CSS, and Bootstrap.

 Features

+	•	User Registration & Login: Users can register, log in, and manage their account.
-	•	Product Listings: Browse through an extensive range of computers, gaming systems, and hardware components like motherboards, graphics cards, CPUs, and more.
+	•	Product Catalog: A variety of products including computers, gaming PCs, and accessories are listed.
-	•	Search Functionality: Easily search for products using categories or keywords to find exactly what you need.
-	•	Secure Checkout: Secure and streamlined checkout process, with multiple payment options available.
-	•	User Account System: Register and manage your account to track orders, save products, and access personalized recommendations.
-	•	Customer Support: Quick customer support for resolving issues or addressing queries regarding products and orders.
-	•	Complaints & Feedback: Submit product complaints, with an option to track the status of your complaint and replies from the support team.
+	•	Search & Filter: Products can be searched and filtered based on categories and attributes.
+	•	Order Management: Users can view and track their orders.
+	•	Complaint Management: Customers can submit complaints regarding products and track their status.
+	•	Responsive Design: Fully responsive for both desktop and mobile devices.

 Technologies Used

 	•	Frontend:
+	•	HTML
-	•	HTML, CSS, JavaScript
+	•	CSS
-	•	Bootstrap for responsive design
+	•	Bootstrap
-	•	jQuery for interactive features
+	•	JavaScript
 	•	Backend:
-	•	PHP for server-side processing
+	•	PHP (Server-Side Scripting)
-	•	MySQL for database management
+	•	MySQL (Database)
-	•	Payment Integration:
+	•	Tools:
-	•	Integration with secure payment gateways (e.g., PayPal, Stripe)
+	•	XAMPP (For local development server)
+	•	Git (Version control)

 Installation

-To set up and run the project locally, follow these steps:
-	1. Clone the repository:
+	1. Clone this repository or download the project folder.

 git clone https://github.com/reformedbrush/computer-_emporium_sourcceCode
-cd tech-shack

-	2. Set up the database:
+	2. Set up a local server using XAMPP or any LAMP stack.
-Create a MySQL database and import the schema provided in the db.sql file to set up the necessary tables.
+	3. Create a database in MySQL and import the provided SQL file (tech_shack.sql) to set up the required tables.
-	3. Configure database connection:
-In the connection.php file, configure the database connection settings such as database host, username, password, and database name.
-	4. Start a local server:
-You can use XAMPP or any local server to run the PHP files.
-Place the project files in the htdocs directory and start the Apache and MySQL servers.
+	4. Update the database connection in the connection.php file:

+$con = new mysqli('localhost', 'username', 'password', 'database_name');

-	5. Access the site:
+	5. Run the project in your browser at localhost/TechShack.
-Open a browser and navigate to http://localhost/computer-_emporium_sourcceCode/ to view the site.

-Usage

-	1. Browse Products: Navigate through the product categories or use the search bar to find specific items.
-	2. Add to Cart: Add your desired products to the cart for checkout.
-	3. Checkout: Once your cart is ready, proceed to checkout by filling in your shipping and payment information.
-	4. Track Orders: Log in to your account to track the status of your orders and view previous purchase history.
+How to Use

+	1. User Registration & Login:
+	•	Register a new user or log in if you already have an account.
+	2. Product Browsing:
+	•	Browse the product catalog, view product details, and add items to the cart.
+	3. Place Orders:
+	•	Checkout and place orders for your selected products.
+	4. Submit Complaints:
-	5. Customer Support: If you have any issues with your order or product, submit a complaint or contact customer support.
+	•	If there are any issues with your product, you can submit a complaint.

-Contributing

-We welcome contributions from the community to improve the project.
-If you’d like to contribute, follow these steps:
-	1. Fork the repository.
-	2. Create a new branch (git checkout -b feature-branch).
-	3. Make your changes.
-	4. Commit your changes (git commit -am 'Add new feature').
-	5. Push to the branch (git push origin feature-branch).
-	6. Open a pull request.
+	5. Track Complaints:
+	•	View the status and reply of your complaint through the complaint management system.

+Contributions

+Feel free to fork this project and make contributions.
+If you encounter any issues or want to suggest improvements, please open an issue or submit a pull request.

 License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-Contact

-For any questions, concerns, or feedback, please contact us at info@techshack.com.

-Let me know if you’d like to add or modify anything!
+Let me know if you’d like any modifications or additions to this!